FabricMC/fabric-docs/players/updating-fabric.md

 description: A step by step guide on how to update Fabric.
 authors:
   - IMB11
+  - K3nnas
+  - calloatti
   - modmuss50
+  - skycatminepokie
 authors-nogithub:
-  - skycatminepokie
-  - mineblock11
   - poopooracoocoo
-  - kennas
-  - calloatti
 ---

 This guide will walk you through updating Fabric for the Minecraft Launcher.